Organisms

 say, to reproduce, then the bee is a part of the plant’s reproductive

-larvae, then the plant participates in the bee’s reproductive cycle.
+larvae, then the plant participates in the bee’s reproductive cycle, and the organisms enjoy a symbiosis.

 The organism is the beeplant.
 To where the bee flies, the plant might